What are the Dangers of EMDR Therapy?

 It can help you to cope with current stressors.

-EMDR therapy can also help you to cope with current stressors.
+Online EMDR therapy can also help you to cope with current stressors.
 This can be helpful if you are struggling to manage your day-to-day emotions or are currently experiencing anxiety or depression.

 You may see results quickly.

-Compared to other treatment options, EMDR therapy may produce results more quickly.
+Compared to other treatment options, online EMDR therapy may produce results more quickly.
 This is because it directly targets the root of the problem.
 Although the goal is not to move through the sessions as quickly as possible, some people may find relief from their symptoms sooner than expected.

-Tips for Getting Started with EMDR Therapy
+Tips for getting started with online EMDR therapy

-Be prepared for EMDR therapy.
+Be prepared for online EMDR therapy.

-EMDR therapy is not right for everyone.
+Online EMDR therapy is not right for everyone.

 Sara Makin MSEd, LPC, NCC